valkey-io/iovalkey/README.md

 ## Autopipelining

 In standard mode, when you issue multiple commands, iovalkey sends them to the server one by one.
-As described in Redis pipeline documentation, this is a suboptimal use of the network link, especially when such link is not very performant.
+As described in Valkey pipeline documentation, this is a suboptimal use of the network link, especially when such link is not very performant.

 The TCP and network overhead negatively affects performance.
 Commands are stuck in the send queue until the previous ones are correctly delivered to the server.
 This is a problem known as Head-Of-Line blocking (HOL).